dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2645: Free markets promote individual freedoms.
+### T2645: A freer market can enhance individual freedom.

 |Support|
 |---|